The information provided here is for educational purposes only. It is not intended to be and should not be construed as legal advice.

 In determining whether a student over age 16 is being expelled for the first time, the board must count any expulsions imposed on the student before he/she turned 16.
 The board’s alternative education program for a student between 16 and 18 can include placement in an adult education program.

 When a school board notifies a student between the ages of 16 and 18, or his/her parents, that it will hold an expulsion hearing, the notice must state that the board of education is not required to offer an alternative educational program to any student found to have carried a dangerous weapon or sold or distributed illegal drugs on school grounds or at a school-sponsored activity.

 A school board may adopt another district’s expulsion decision if it holds its own hearing on whether the conduct for which the other district expelled the student would also lead to expulsion under its own policies.
 The student is not permitted to attend school in the new district while the hearing is pending.

-To find more information on school expulsions, contact your local board of education, or the Connecticut State Department of Education.
+OR contact your local board of education, or the Connecticut State Department of Education.